-With the end of the year and the holiday season approaching, many small-business owners may find themselves weighing whether or not to pay their employees a bonus.
+As the holiday season approaches, many small-business owners may find themselves weighing whether or not to pay their employees a bonus.
 If your business can afford it, there are a number of benefits to paying deserving employees a little something to show your appreciation for their efforts.

 If you decide that you can afford to take a bonus, you need to be aware of the tax consequences before determining how much to pay yourself and when to take that distribution (e.g. this year versus next year, all at once versus in several smaller chunks).

-If you are the owner of an S corp or a C corp, all bonuses are treated as wages, meaning that you’ll be expected to pay federal, state and medicare taxes, as well as the Social Security tax if you haven’t already received the year’s maximum Social Security wages (currently $106,800 and rising to $110,100 for 2012).
+If you are the owner of an S corp or a C corp, all bonuses are treated as wages, meaning that you’ll be expected to pay federal, state and medicare taxes, as well as the Social Security tax if you haven’t already received the year’s maximum Social Security wages ($132,900 as of Jan 1, 2019).

 If you are a C corp owner and you’ve already reached the Social Security limit, then a bonus could make sense.
 If you haven’t reached the limit, or you own an S corp, then a profit distribution instead of a bonus could be more advantageous.
-If you have a partnership or a limited liability corp, the calculations can be more involved.
+If you have a partnership or an LLC, the calculations can be more involved.
 Talk to your tax advisor to find out which works better for your situation.

 Whatever legal form you have chosen for your company, make sure to discuss your bonus plans with your tax advisor, and possibly your attorney as well, to ensure that you are maximizing the use of your profits while staying in compliance with all tax laws.